Black Canadians in New Brunswick: 21st century

-In May 2021, Kassim Doumbia was elected mayor of Shippagan, New Brunswick, making him the first Black mayor in the province's history.
+In 2010, the New Brunswick Black History Society (NBBHS), an organization dedicated to documenting and preserving black history in the province, was founded.
+Ralph Thomas, one of the organization's co-founders, is an activist who, along with the NBBHS, has done work in educating others about Black history in New Brunswick.
+In June 2021, the NBBHS opened the first permanent display dedicated to the preservation of New Brunswick's Black history in Saint John, following the opening of similar institutions such as the Black Cultural Centre for Nova Scotia and the Amherstburg Freedom Museum in Ontario.

-In June 2021, the first permanent display dedicated to the preservation of New Brunswick's Black history opened in Saint John.
-The opening of the New Brunswick Black Heritage Centre follows the opening of similar institutions such as the Black Cultural Centre for Nova Scotia and the Amherstburg Freedom Museum in Ontario.
+On May 25, 2021, Kassim Doumbia was elected mayor of Shippagan, making him the first Black mayor in the province's history.

 Settlements

 As in many Canadian provinces, independent rural all-Black settlements existed in New Brunswick since the 1800s.
 Two prominent settlements in New Brunswick were Willow Grove and Elm Hill.
 As of 2022, only the settlement of Elm Hill remains.
 The residents of Willow Grove are noted to be settled on extremely infertile land, where very little agriculture was possible.
 Commerce and industry was also difficult in Willow Grove due to the remoteness of the area from major cities at a time where most lacked access to vehicles or public transit.
 It was largely depopulated by the 1970s, when most young people chose to relocate to Saint John in search of a better range of opportunities.
 Woodstock and Kingsclear both had significant Black communities until the 1970s.

-Today, over 60% of New Brunswick's Black population lives in one of three cities: Moncton, Saint John, or Fredericton.
-Along with the Indigenous Black Canadian population, the three cities have attracted a growing immigrant African population.
+As of 2021, over 60% of New Brunswick's Black population lives in one of three cities: Moncton, Saint John, or Fredericton.
+The Indigenous Black Canadian population is heavily concentrated in Saint John, while the other two cities have attracted a growing immigrant African and Caribbean population.